 I filmed several songs in the Eildon Hills where Thomas lived, and filmed at a particular stone there.
 From my TravelPod blog:

 We made a brief stop at the Rhymer's Stone.
-This stone marks the place where True Thomas--Thomas of Erceldoune--Thomas the Rhymer (take your pick)--is said to have met the Fairy Queen who took him into Elfland for seven years.
-Thomas the Rhymer is a fascinating historical figure who makes this claim of having spent seven years in Elfland, at the same time he was widely known as 'TRUE' Thomas, because he could not tell a lie.
+This stone marks the place where True Thomas--Thomas of Erceldoune--Thomas the Rhymer (take your pick)--is said to have met the Fairy Queen who took him to Elfland for seven years.
+Thomas the Rhymer is a fascinating historical figure who makes this claim of having spent seven years in Elfland, at the same time he was widely known as TRUE Thomas, because he could not tell a lie.
 What do we, in our modern, scientific, cynical age, make of this paradox?
 Having read about him on the internet is one thing.
-Standing at this stone, making the spot, gives one a little more pause.
-It becomes a little more real..
+Standing at this stone, marking the spot, gives one a little more pause.
+It becomes a little more real.

 His story has been told and re-told for more than seven hundred years now.
 Francis James Child, in his great catalogue, recorded at least three version of a ballad about him, one of them beginning thus:

 And he beheld a ladie gay

 Come riding oer the fernie brae